 The world is in a state of chaos right now, there's no doubt about that.
 With this COVID-19 pandemic sweeping across the Earth, pet owners worldwide are worried that their dog could potentially pick up this infection too.
 They see how devastating this virus can be to some humans, so their worry for dogs is valid.
 But can this virus that's quickly jumping from one human to the next, jump into canines as well?

 New information and research are being presented every day, sometimes several times a day, on this novel virus.
-Some new information has emerged recently that there have been a small handful of cases where dogs have tested positive for COVID-19 after showing some signs of coronavirus in dogs after being exposed.
+Some new information has emerged recently that there have been a small handful of cases where dogs have tested positive for COVID-19 after showing some signs of sickness pointing to coronavirus in dogs after being exposed.

 What the Experts are Saying